hkspm-yp/Astro-e-calendar/README.md

 The meteor shower data (Quadrantids, Perseids, Geminids, Lyrids, Orionids, Leonids) are obtained by reading the HTML data from IMO website: https://www.imo.net/members/imo_showers/working_shower_list

-User has to update the format of the dates (e.g.: 13Aug2022 -> 2022-08-13) manually and input the predicted peak time from the IMO’s Meteor Shower Calendar (pdf document form IMO’s resources page).
+Users have to update the format of the dates (e.g.: 13Aug2022 -> 2022-08-13) manually and input the predicted peak time from the IMO’s Meteor Shower Calendar (pdf document from IMO’s resources page).

 If the format of this IMO website is changed, the program will generate incorrect information.

-Since the IMO website above provides the meteor shower of current year only, the program will always give the same result even another year is selected.
+Since the IMO website above provides the meteor shower of the current year only, the program will always give the same result even if another year is selected.

 ## Compare with MICA
-This program uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
+This program uses a Python module - Skyfield where most of its generated data fit perfectly with MICA's output.
 However, there are some modifications as explained below:

 **Rounding of number**